Healing Tattoos Looking Scaly: What Does It Mean?

 There are some common symptoms you might experience while your skin is recovering.
 However, in case of doubt, consult with your tattoo artist, as he or she will be able to best know if what you’re experiencing is normal or not.
 If you’re particularly worried, you should always consult a medical professional.

-Scaly-looking tattoos are completely normal as a tattoo moves through the healing process, and should be absolutely nothing to worry about in most cases.
+Wrinkly or scaly-looking tattoos are completely normal as a tattoo moves through the healing process, and should be absolutely nothing to worry about in most cases.
 The scaliness will usually subside within 4-8 weeks after the tattoo has finished healing.

 Below are a few common symptoms that can accompany a scaly tattoo.